Skip to Main Content

 Main elements - bibliography

-The relevant Chicago Manual of Style chapters are linked across many of the examples and notes below so that more information can be located easily in the online manual.
+The relevant Chicago Manual of Style chapters are linked in many of the notes below so that further information and examples can be located in the online manual.

 Authors (or editors)